-Say hi to “Future You”: 5 tips to help future-proof your retirement
+5 ways to help future-proof your retirement

-Say hi to “Future You”: 5 tips to help future-proof your retirement
+5 ways to help future-proof your retirement

-1. Visualize your destination: Set practical goals
+1. Visualize your future: Set practical goals

-Establishing clear and realistic goals is a vital first step toward positioning yourself for financial success in retirement.
-One way to do this is to visualize where you want to be in the long-term and then set small, incremental checkpoints to help you get there.
-A financial professional can help you navigate this process and steer you at key decision points.
-Keeping your goals in focus to guide your money decisions, and achieving each milestone along the journey can help you stay motivated and on track.
-Nearly 2 in 3 Americans (65%) believe the economy will impact their ability to retire.
-Unpredictable market fluctuations and changes in personal circumstances can detour the best laid plans, so it’s also important to use each checkpoint and an opportunity to review and adjust as necessary.
+Keeping your goals in focus to guide your money decisions and having checkpoints for achieving each milestone along the journey can help you stay motivated and on track.
+Keep in mind, unpredictable market fluctuations and changes in personal circumstances can detour the best laid plans, so it’s also important to use each checkpoint and an opportunity to review and adjust as necessary.
 This can help ensure your portfolio keeps pace with economic conditions and stays aligned with your evolving needs.

-2. Pay “future you” first: Optimize 401(k) contributions
+2. Pay yourself first: Optimize 401(k) contributions

-The automated nature of contributing to a 401(k) or other employer-sponsored plan simplifies saving for retirement: Contributions typically are deducted from your paycheck before you receive it, so you’re paying yourself first.
-As a tax-optimized investment vehicle, your 401(k) can be a valuable tool for saving for your future.
-Consider contributing the maximum amount allowed if possible, but pay attention to limits — up to $23,000 in 2024, plus an additional $7,000 if you’re age 50 or older.
+Consider contributing the maximum amount allowed if possible but pay attention to limits — up to $24,500 in 2026, plus an additional $8,000 if you’re age 50 or older.
 Many employers also match employee contributions up to a certain amount.
-If yours does, be aware of the level you need to contribute to receive the full match.
-One in 4 (25%) workplace savers fall short of this according to Empower’s third annual Empowering America’s Financial Journey (EAFJ) study, essentially walking away from free money.
+If yours does, be aware of the level you need to contribute to receive the full match — falling short essentially can mean walking away from free money.

 3. Fine-tune your foresight: Build a robust saving and withdrawal strategy

 Developing a comprehensive saving and withdrawal strategy can help solidify your foundation for the retirement you envision.
-Look ahead for opportunities to help maximize the money you accumulate through an array of vehicles, including brokerage accounts, traditional and Roth IRAs, and annuities to health savings accounts and high yield accounts.
+Look ahead for opportunities to help maximize the money you accumulate through an array of vehicles, including brokerage accountstraditional and Roth IRAs, and annuities to health savings accounts and high yield accounts.
 Consider speaking with a financial professional to identify the options that are best for your specific circumstances and goals.
-Whatever options you choose, commit to saving as soon and consistently as possible.
-Even if you’re behind, it’s never too late to prioritize saving, and depending on your age, you may be eligible to make catch up contributions to your IRA or 401(k).

 4. Find your magic number: Assess retirement income and spending